viswanc/ezt-try2/ReadMe.md

 ## ToDo

+* Install the needed packages and dependencies through setup.sh.

 * Find a better way to propagate headers.

 * Use files, instead of strings to configure Envoy.
 The issue is, such a way is unknown.